Two of the most popular running shoe brands are Brooks and ASICS, but which are better running shoes, Brooks or ASICS?

 Brooks, like many running shoe companies, recommends replacing their running shoes after 300 to 500 miles (500-800 km) of use (where you fall in that range will depend largely on the training and body factors mentioned).

-ASICS reports a longer avenge lifespan, at 450-500 miles.
+ASICS reports a longer average lifespan, at 450-500 miles.
 Therefore, although we can’t conclusively say that ASICS running shoes are more durable than Brooks, clearly, they are designed to hold up well for the average runner.

 Probably the most significant difference between Brooks and ASICS running shoes is the general fit of the shoe.